ropensci/osmplotr/cran-comments.md

-# CRAN notes for osmplotr_v0.3.0 submission
+# CRAN notes for osmplotr_v0.3.3 submission

+This submission rectifies the previously failing checks due to the breakup of the `spatstat` package into new sub-packages.

 The single note regarding installed size of ~6MB is due to the vignettes.
 These produce many graphical files illustrating the package's functionality.
-Halving the current resolution of these images (from 72 to 36 dpi) only decreases the final package size by around 200 kB - it really is the sheer number of them required, rather than their sizes.
+Halving the current resolution of these images (from 72 to 36 dpi) only decreases the final package size by around 200 kB.

 ## Test environments

-Other than that above, this submission generates NO notes on:
+Other than the above, this submission generates NO notes on:

+- Linux (via github actions): R-release, R-oldrelease
-* Linux (via Travis-ci): R-oldrel, R-release, R-devel
+- Windows (via github actions): R-release, R-oldrelease, R-devel
-* OSX (via Travis-ci): R-oldrel R-release
-* Windows Visual Studio 2015 x64 (via appveyor)
-* win-builder: R-oldrelease, R-release, R-devel
+- win-builder: R-oldrelease, R-release, R-devel